AR Felipe Espinoza Garrido

 Please click here to sign up for my student hours via LearnWeb.

-[Please note: As I am supervising a large number of theses already, I can only accept further supervision requests if your thesis falls directly into one of my research areas.
-Before getting in touch, please read the guidelines on theses and term papers provided here]
+[Please note: As I am supervising a large number of theses already, I can not accept any further supervision requests for theses that will be handed in before 1 June 2026.]

 Felipe Espinoza Garrido (he/him) is Senior Lecturer for English, Postcolonial and Media Studies at the University of Münster, where he received a PhD in film studies/English philology.
 He holds an M.A. in political science and has previously taught media and cultural studies at the University of Dortmund and the University of Lisbon.
 Recently, Felipe was a visiting researcher at Stanford University and the University of California Santa Barbara.
 He was a member of the NWO-funded network ‘Postcolonial Intellectuals and their European Publics’ (2019–2022) and is a current member of the EU-funded network ‘MigraMedia: Migration Narratives in European Media: Teaching, Learning, and Reflecting.’
 Specializing in popular culture and postcolonial studies, he publishes on transnational media, film, and television, on Black British and afrodiasporic textualities, as well as Victorian and neo-Victorian literatures and cultures.
 He is the author of Reframing Margaret Thatcher: Genre, Form, and the Making of Post-Thatcherism in British Film and TV (Manchester UP, 2025 [forth.]).
 He is currently working on a monograph on empire imaginations in popular Victorian women’s writing.